ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 This document is not finished, although I plan to minimize changes that would break a lot of things.

+Currently the only change since its initial version is adding a constraint to tile IDs per layer, to avoid problems with ID collisions.

 Extension: `.XMF` (Extendible Map Format)

 Naming conventions: